jeremy-jarvis/jeremy-jarvis.github.io/projects.markdown

 ## Professional Experience Highlights

+**Software Engineer for Data Visualizations Project** - I built custom charts for Power BI reports using pbiviz, Highcharts, and TypeScript.
+The charts were backed by SQL views that queried data from blob storage.
+I also created Power Apps UI controls and connected them to Power Automate flows to update the underlying data sources.
+Developed an Azure Logic App that was wired to our data source via Azure Event Hub.
+When data changes were detected, the Logic App queried the data for specific patterns and reported them via a Microsoft Teams message.
+Read [my blog post](https://www.jeremyjarvis.net/2024/04/04/getting-started-with-custom-power-bi-charts.html) to learn more about creating custom charts for Power BI.

 **Test Lead / Engineer for Smart Home System** - I built an automated test suite to verify a touch screen interface and its interactions with the rest of the system.
 I planned multiple test suites to verify the system at different levels (unit, integration, component, system).
 I developed a detailed plan for how to test each release of the software based upon risks and product maturity.

 **Test Engineer for a Mobile Medical Website** - I created a new test strategy from the ground up and built verification and integration test suites for the entire system, including automated and manual test scripts.
 I crafted the test suites to serve both the client's quality policies and the technical constraints of the product.
 Achieved 100% requirements coverage.
 Test tools I used included [Playwright](https://playwright.dev/) and [Applitools](https://applitools.com/).